Charter School Space Planning Guide

 Server / IT closet50 - 100Ventilation and power requirements

-Non-academic areas like cafeterias, gymnasiums, and other large shared spaces are more expensive to build due to high ceilings and structural supports.
+Non-academic areas like cafeterias, gymnasiums, auditoriums, and other large shared spaces are more expensive to build due to high ceilings and structural supports.
 Get creative about using one large space for a variety of needs.
+A multi-purpose room that doubles as gym, cafeteria, and assembly is the small-school workhorse.

 Parking: Estimate 1 space per staff member and an additional 10-20 for visitors.
 Local zoning codes will specify exact requirements including drop-off lane configurations.